University Catalog

 Evaluates major theories, methodologies, and approaches to international relations in order to understand contemporary world affairs.

 POLS 4362.
-RUSSIA AND THE SUCCESSOR STATES TODAY.
+RUSSIA AND THE POST-SOVIET STATES TODAY.
 3 Hours.

 POLS 4369.
 THE ARAB-ISRAELI CONFLICT.
 3 Hours.